 - Take frequent sips of liquid throughout the day.
-Water is best.

-- Use ice chips and sugar-free items such as gum, hard candy and lollipops, frozen fruit juices, and soft drinks.
-They will help keep your mouth moist without promoting tooth decay.
+Items such as sugar-free gum or candy will help keep your mouth moist without promoting tooth decay.

-- Eat and drink tart foods and liquids, such as lemonade, sugar-free sour candies, and dill pickles, to help stimulate the flow of saliva.
+Tart food and liquids such as sugar-free lemonade, sugar-free sour candies, or dill pickles can help stimulate the flow of saliva.

 - Add extra liquid to foods to make them easier to chew and swallow.
-Drink water with meals.

 - Use nonprescription saliva substitutes that you can buy at a pharmacy.

 A dry mouth is common and can often be prevented.
-Try some of the following prevention measures:
+Try some of the following prevention measures.

 - Use a humidifier in your home, especially in the bedroom.